mokaddes-ali/React-Router-Pagination-Search-Sorting/README.md

 -Whats is routing?
 -why routing?
 -Use const variable  name and use creatBrowserRouter, RouterProviver
+- Design Navbar

-## 2. Nested Routing & Universal Navbar
+## 2. Nested Routing & Universal Navbar for universal use outlet and nested children.

+## Route Programatically with useNavigate()

 # React + Vite